 Are you still waking up to new acne breakouts every morning despite religiously following your skincare routine?
 If yes, this article will reveal the daily mistakes you commit that can cause acne breakouts.
 Even if you faithfully stick to your skincare routine, irritation and breakout can still occur.
 However, acne breakouts have surprising causes.

 Acne is an inflammatory skin problem that causes pimples and spots, especially on the back, neck, chest, shoulders, and face.
 It occurs when your hair follicles are plugged with dead skin cells and sebum.
 Acne symptoms and signs vary based on the severity of your problem.
+You can also try Back Facial Treatment to pamper your back and remove acne scars, check our latest post on Benefits of Back Facial Treatment.

 If you have tried everything— from washing your face countless times to deep cleansing and scrubs— but acne breakouts continue, we have the remedy.
 Here are 5 common skincare mistakes that are making your acne worse and how you can avoid them.